Part 2 - Water Treatment Operations (5 days)

 - A project assignment to be submitted by the candidate.

-A Certificate of Completion - Water Treatment Operations will be issued to each successful candidate.
+A Certificate of Completion - Water Treatment Operations will be issued by the Department of Planning and Environment to each successful candidate.

 Completion of the Part 1 - Chemical Dosing Systems course.